Nextiva / Blog / Business Communication

 Many businesses today are considering VoIP systems relying on SIP trunking for several reasons:

-• Cost savings — SIP trunk services are significantly more cost-effective than traditional phone systems because traditional telephone equipment is expensive.
+• Cost savings — SIP trunking service is significantly more cost-effective than traditional phone systems because traditional telephone equipment is expensive.
 Migrating analog phone systems to the cloud often results in significant savings.

 • Increased scalability — You don’t have to worry about setting up physical phone lines for each new employee in the office, which can be expensive and time-consuming.
 Additional call paths ensure maximum reliability.